Getting started with fastlane for iOS

 What's next?

-fastlane created all the required files for you, now you can go ahead and customise it to generate screenshots or to automatically distribute new builds
+fastlane created all the required files for you.
+Now you can go ahead and customise fastlane to generate screenshots, or automatically distribute new builds, and much, much more.
+Here are some examples:

 Set up environment variables